anko/xkbcat/readme.markdown

 # xkbcat

-X11 keylogger with a simple output format: One key event per line on `stdout`.
+X11 keylogger with simple output format: one line on `stdout` per key event.

 Great as a data source for keyboard heatmaps, layout comparisons or screencasting applications.